Goal-Oriented Semantic Communications for 6G Networks: Semantic Information Extraction

 \subsection{{Image and Video}}

-The image is a two-dimensional data type, where the image geometric structures, including edges, corners, blobs, and ridges, can be identified as typical semantic information.
-Although various traditional signal processing methods have been developed to extract image geometric structures such as SIFT (Scale-Invariant Feature Transform), the convolutional Neural Network (CNN) has shown stronger capability to extract complex geometric structures with its matrix kernel.

-Video is a typical three-dimensional data type as the combination of two-dimensional images with an extra time dimension.
-Therefore, the temporal correlation between adjacent frames can be identified as important semantic information, where the static background can be ignored during transmission.
-To extract temporal correlation information from video, different CNN structures have been utilized.
+As a two-dimensional data type, the image geometric structures, including edges, corners, blobs, and ridges, can be identified as typical semantic information, where the Convolutional Neural Network (CNN) has shown stronger capability to extract complex geometric structures with its matrix kernel \cite{Zhao2019, Minaee2022}.
+Since video combines two-dimensional images with an extra time dimension, the temporal correlation between adjacent frames can be identified as important semantic information, where the static background can be ignored during transmission.